Jeff: (Narrating)

 .

-beach.
+(Cut to Smallwood beach.
 Sylvia's boat speeds towards the shore.
-Cut back to
+Cut back to inside the

-Sylvia's piloting the ship, and by the looks of it, she's going to run
+cabin.
+Sylvia's piloting the ship, and by the looks of it, she's going to run it aground)

 .